mrismanaziz/Reforestation/README.md

-## What did the digital clock say to the grandfather clock?
-Look, no hands!
+## What did the ocean say to the shore?
+Nothing, it just waved.